 1. Whisk flours, baking soda, baking powder, and salt together, and then sift through a fine mesh sieve.
 Set aside.

-2. Combine the sugars and vanilla bean,
+2. Combine the sugars and vanilla bean, and set aside.

 3. In a stand mixer fitted with a paddle attachment, cream butter, sugars, and vanilla bean on medium low until the mixture is even and there are no visible chunks of butter.
 Take care not to overmix—it will lead to cookies that spread out during baking.